OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

     <figcaption>Something to investigate</figcaption>
 </figure>

-So out of the ~3500 issues, 5 are in an incorrect state and worth further investigations.
+As you can see, 5 issues are in an incorrect state and worth further investigations.
 Those were last updated almost a year ago, likely forgotten by their team.

 ## Assembling a team

 __Note of caution__: _The elements detailed below only works for teams, used at working together with a similar process, and should only be considered as one of the possible metrics (or as a starting point), but shouldn't be considered as an accurate metric._